seothemes/genesis-config-exporter/README.md

 - **Menus** - All registered navigation menus and menu items.
 - **Widgets** - All active widgets.
 Excludes Inactive Widgets.

+The config file is automatically generated and placed in the child theme config directory.

 ## Requirements

 | Requirement | Version |